Admission + Application Requirements

 You should complete all of the necessary admission requirements prior to enrolling in courses.
 An admissions committee composed of faculty members will consider the following criteria in deciding whether or not to recommend an applicant for admission:

-- Three references, at least one from a current or former supervisor if relevant.
-Reference forms are available at the Graduate School website, however, letters are preferred.
+Three references, at least one from a current or former supervisor if relevant.

 Additional admissions requirements for dual curriculum Art Therapy Counseling and Clinical Counseling applicants:

 Prerequisite of 12 semester hours of psychology to include Abnormal Psychology and Developmental Psychology

 18 hours of studio art coursework